RenderKit/ospray/doc/api.md

     OSPWorld ospNewWorld();

 The call returns an `OSPWorld` handle to the created world.
-To add an already created geometry instance or volume to a world use

-    void ospAddGeometryInstance(OSPWorld, OSPGeometryInstance);
-    void ospAddVolumeInstance(OSPWorld, OSPVolumeInstance);

-An existing geometry or volume can be removed from a world with

-    void ospRemoveGeometryInstance(OSPWorld, OSPGeometryInstance);
-    void ospRemoveVolumeInstance(OSPWorld, OSPVolumeInstance);
+Objects are placed in the world by existing in either the `geometries` or `volumes` data array parameters.
+Either array of objects is optional: in other words, there is no need to create empty arrays if there are no geometries or volumes to be rendered.

-Finally, Worlds can be configured with parameters for making various feature/performance trade-offs:
+Finally, Worlds can be configured with parameters for making various feature/performance trade-offs.

   ------------- ---------------- --------  -------------------------------------
   Type          Name              Default  Description
   ------------- ---------------- --------  -------------------------------------
+  OSPData       geometries           NULL  data array of OSPGeometryInstance
+                                           geometry objects in the scene

+  OSPData       volumes              NULL  data array of OSPVolumeInstance
+                                           volume objects in the scene

   bool          dynamicScene        false  use RTC_SCENE_DYNAMIC flag (faster
                                            BVH build, slower ray traversal),
                                            otherwise uses RTC_SCENE_STATIC flag